 - An entity other than a public business entity and related similar entities may elect not to provide the disclosures about remaining performance obligations.

-- An entity shall disclose the judgments and estimates (and any related changes) in applying the guidance in ASC 606 that significantly affect the timing and amount of revenue recognized with particular requirements of:
+- An entity shall disclose the judgments and estimates (and any related changes) in applying the guidance in ASC 606 that significantly affect the timing and amount of revenue recognized with particular requirements:

 - An entity shall disclose the judgments and estimates related to the transaction price and allocation of the transaction price to performance obligations, including:

-- How the transaction price including variable consideration including issues related to the time value of money and the measurement of any non-cash consideration
+– How the transaction price including variable consideration was determined, including issues related to the time value of money and the measurement of any non-cash consideration

 – Whether the constraint on variable consideration was applied